Georgia’s Film Industry: Zombies, Vampires, and Superheroes

 Marvel Movie Headquarters

-We also toured the amazing Pinewood Studios, which has 18 enormous studios on 700 acres, the second-largest production facility in the world, where many Marvel movies are made.
+We also toured the amazing Trilith Studios, which has 24 enormous studios across nearly 1,000 acres and is the second-largest production facility in the world, where many Marvel movies are made.
 We had to sign a confidentiality agreement, so I can’t tell you about the movie they were filming when we were there, but I can say its $1-billion budget is the largest in the history of motion pictures.

 Many other productions were going on at the same time, of course, with lots of set building.
 The studio has its own Home Depot.